Knoxville and Maryville TN

 - Relapse of orthodontic treatments, such as braces

 - Unpleasant eating habits and showing tongue while chewing

 - Soreness of the teeth and tongue

 What can be done about the problem?

-Understanding OMD and the problems that can cause will help you to understand the importance of seeking help for the problem.
+Understanding OMD and the problems that it can cause will help you understand the importance of seeking help for the problem.
 If you continue to do nothing, the problems are only going to get worse over time.
 Your tongue has a considerable amount of muscle and as you move the muscles within your face incorrectly to speak, swallow, and do many other things, it is going to lead to various other problems.
-You may not notice all of the problem that first, but they will slowly start to build.
+You may not notice the problem at first, but they will slowly start to build.

 The good news is that many people who have gone through myofunctional therapy have been able to turn these problems around.
 The tongue thrusting stops, and the headaches, breathing problems, and other issues go away.
 The appearance of the face can change, and many people have actually sought myofunctional therapy as a way to receive a natural facelift.

 Myofunctional Therapy in Maryville